 Do you know your skills?
 Having a good understanding of what skills you currently have can help you choose careers that increase success in your future.

 Transferable or soft skills are skills that you can use in multiple careers or experiences.
 Some examples of transferable skills are:

 - Analysis and problem solving

 - Attention to detail

 Specialized skills are the things you learn through education and experience.
 These can be things like learning the proper technique for conducting a sonogram or how to build a truck engine.

-To learn more about how your skills align with careers and majors take the Kuder Journey Assessment and schedule an appointment to meet with us.
+To learn more about how your skills align with careers and majors take the TypeFocus Assessment and schedule an appointment to meet with us.

 Your personality impacts how you view the world.
 It deals with the environment that you would like to work in and can be invaluable when working with people.